 If hemp is not your style they also offer a linen shower curtain that is made from 100% natural linen canvas.
 Also tightly woven so no water gets through.
 They recommend you wash this curtain once a week and let it air dry in the bathroom.
 Linen is very light and breathable and offers a really pretty aesthetic for a bathroom.
 The cost is $109.
 Use the code THEECOHUB for 10% off.

 Rawganique is another Canadian ethical company that I simply love.
 They have been my go-to for many sustainable items for my home.
-They offer a wide range of eco-friendly items from women’s/men’s clothing to accessories and bath items, including of course ethically made shower curtains.
+They offer a wide range of eco-friendly items from women's/men's clothing (like tees and summer sandals) to accessories like socks and bath items, including of course ethically made shower curtains.